wjdtmdals29/Lenet_axi4lite/README.md

 So, it confirmed that the algorithm of the C code is works normally.

 # Implementaion result
 **[NOTE]You can synthesis and implementation at clock speed 70Mhz and it is possible.
-But in this time, i set up the speed ad 50Mhz.
+But in this time, i set up the speed at 50Mhz.
 And if set up 70 Mhz, then the result is here.

 ![image](https://github.com/wjdtmdals29/Lenet_axi4lite/assets/109125304/d1591a99-bbc0-4e9d-beed-7ed77515454e)